casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 In this tutorial, you will make a simple design for an rfsoc board using the CASPER toolflow.
-It will take you through launching the toolflow, creating a valid CASPER design in Simulink, generating an `.fpg` file, programming the `.fpg` file to a CASPER rfsoc board, and interacting with the hardware running on the board using the casperfpga library through a python interface.
+It will take you through launching the toolflow, creating a valid CASPER design in Simulink, generating an `.fpg` and `.dtbo` file, programming the `.fpg` and `.dtbo` file to a CASPER rfsoc board, and interacting with the hardware running on the board using the casperfpga library through a python interface.

-This tutorial assumes that you have already setup your environment correctly, as explained in the [Getting Started With RFSoC](./tut_getting_started.md#core-setup) tutorial, specifically that MATLAB R2020b and Vivado 2020.2 are installed.
+This tutorial assumes that you have already setup your environment correctly, as explained in the [Getting Started With RFSoC](./tut_getting_started.md#core-setup) tutorial, specifically that the correct versions of Vivado and Matlab are installed.
 You should also have all the programs and packages installed, configuration files set, and have successfully set up and tested your connection to the rfsoc board.

 ## Creating Your First Design